LBCrion/sfwbar/doc/sfwbar.rst

   specifies a primary axis for sorting items, i.e. will the next item be placed to the right or below it's sibling.

+sort_reverse = [true|false]
+  if set to true, tray items are sorted in reverse order.
+This applies to both the default title-based sort and any sort keys configured via ``TrayOrder``.

 ``bar`` objects may have the following options

 edge = <direction>